OilProducts/metaral/README.md

 Small, focused programs that show **how to embed Metaral Engine**:

-* `examples/minimal_viewer`
+* `examples/vulkan_viewer`

-  * Create a window, load a world, render with the raymarcher
+  * Create a window, load a world, render with the Vulkan analytic sphere raymarcher
 * `examples/sim_sandbox`

   * Simple UI to spawn materials (lava, water, etc.) and watch them interact